pkestene/cerfacs-training-kokkos/exercises/05-laplace/Readme.md

 ## about

-Here is very simple stencil compuation compute
+Here is very simple stencil computation compute
 - simple range and multidimensionnal range execution policy
 - asynchronous memory copy (i.e. overlap between a computationnal functor and a deep copy operation).